Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 uv tool uninstall ruff
 ```

 Interpreters are the one category worth being conservative about.
-Each is a modest one-time download, each is shared by every project requesting that version, and removing one that a project still pins means only that the next `uv sync` downloads it again — a wasted minute, not a broken project.
+Each is a modest one-time download and each is shared by every project requesting that version, so there is little to reclaim.
+Removing one also reaches into projects you are not thinking about: any existing `.venv` built on that version points at the installation you just deleted and stops working until `uv sync` rebuilds it.
+Nothing durable is lost, but the cost is other projects' environments rather than a wasted minute.
 List first, and remove only versions that nothing pins.

 ### A full decommission